geeknik/my-awesome-stars/topics.md

 - [robin-collins/netsim](https://github.com/robin-collins/netsim) - NetSim is an AI-powered web application designed to generate highly interactive and detailed web simulations based on user descriptions.
 - [rzuf79/experiment-world](https://github.com/rzuf79/experiment-world) - A DIY crafting simulator in Godot engine
 - [otsmr/blackbox-fuzzing](https://github.com/otsmr/blackbox-fuzzing) - Fuzzing IoT Devices Using the Router TL-WR902AC as Example
-- [instantdb/instant](https://github.com/instantdb/instant) - The realtime client-side database
+- [instantdb/instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
+We make you productive by giving your frontend a real-time database.
 - [n1x-ax/Neural-Render](https://github.com/n1x-ax/Neural-Render) - Upscale, enhance, and reimagine your renders with a single prompt using the Clarity-Upscaler model.
 - [nullenc0de/gofuzz](https://github.com/nullenc0de/gofuzz) -
 - [mrwadams/attackgen](https://github.com/mrwadams/attackgen) - AttackGen is a cybersecurity incident response testing tool that leverages the power of large language models and the comprehensive MITRE ATT&CK framework.
 The tool generates tailored incident respons